namks/GWAS_tutorial/2024_Winter/Day3.md

 ### GWAS Catalog

 GWAS Catalog is a database of published genetic associations. \
-It contains 6,180 publications and 458,152 associations (as of December 2022).
+It contains 6,688 publications and 569,163 associations (as of January 2024).

 * GWAS Catalog website: https://www.ebi.ac.uk/gwas/